hippotippo/uber-plus-w2/README.md

 # Making $1000 on your side hustle after taxes will cost you $100
 If you wait until April 15th to pay your taxes you are out of compliance and will have to pay a penalty on the income earned.
 Interest is accrued daily with the IRS!!
-Even if the IRS will owe you moey at tax time for your side hustle it is better to make a $20 estimated payment rather than get penalized for $5000 of income on April 15th
+Even if the IRS will owe you money at tax time for your side hustle it is better to make a $20 estimated payment rather than get penalized for $5000 of income on April 15th

 Estimated taxes can be paid via mail or online